-Upon a student's discharge from the JCFS Therapeutic Day School, JCFS offers aftercare services, when appropriate, throughout the transition period to the next environment.
-These services are timelimited, typically lasting up to 6 months following a student's discharge.
+Upon a student's discharge from the Knapp School, the school offers aftercare services, when appropriate, throughout the transition period to the next environment.
+These services are time-limited, typically lasting up to 6 months following a student's discharge.
 For all students who reintegrate into public schools, aftercare support and monitoring is provided for one year's time after the student has returned full-time to the public school.
 Depending on the individual circumstances of each case, services may include individual counseling, case management, reintegration support, transition services, vocational support, and/or parent counseling/support.